-According to the LS reply to SA4 in S2-2309692, SA2 indicates that the network slice replacement procedure should be transparent to the Application Function and Application Provider:

-Q3.
-Are the Application Function and the Application Provider notified when the network slice replacement procedure is invoked by the 5G System?

-Answer: No. SA2 believes that the network slice replacement procedure should be transparent to the Application Function and the Application Provider.

-Question 1: According to the above, when the original S-NSSAI is replaced by an Alternative S-NSSAI, should both the original S-NSSAI and the Alternative S-NSSAI be provided by the SMF to the PCF and should both data be stored in both PCF and BSF so that the PCF/BSF can identify the PDU session/PCF associated to the AF request? (example: during Npcf_PolicyAuthorization_Create service operation trigger from the AF)
+Question 1: When the original S-NSSAI is replaced by an Alternative S-NSSAI, should both the original S-NSSAI and the Alternative S-NSSAI be provided by the SMF to the PCF (and from PCF to BSF)?

-Question 2: For the case where the original S-NSSAI is recovered and then the PDU session is transferred back to the original S-NSSAI, what information (if any) is expected that the SMF provides to the PCF and then the PCF to the BSF?
+Question 2: For the case where the original S-NSSAI is recovered and then the PDU session is transferred back to the original S-NSSAI, what information (if any) is expected that the SMF provides to the PCF (and from PCF to BSF)?

-Question 3: When the Alternative S-NSSAI becomes unavailable and the Original S-NSSAI is not yet recovered, can an additional Alternative S-NSSAI be selected?
-In this case, how should that be reported to the PCF and then to the BSF?

 In the current TS 23.501, clause 5.15.19:

-- If the PCF detects that an S-NSSAI becomes unavailable or congested for a UE (e.g. based on OAM or NWDAF analytics output), it sends access and mobility related policy notification to the AMF.
-The notification may include an Alternative S-NSSAI which can be used by the AMF to replace the S-NSSAI.
-The PCF notifies the AMF when the S-NSSAI is available again for the UE.

 The AMF determines the Alternative S-NSSAI for a UE registered with the S-NSSAI based on the notification from NSSF or PCF, or based on local configuration if the NSSF or PCF do not provide an alternative S-NSSAI.
 The Alternative S-NSSAI shall be supported in the UE Registration Area.
 If AMF cannot determine the Alternative S-NSSAI for the S-NSSAI, e.g. PCF or NSSF doesn't provide Alternative S-NSSAI, the AMF may further interact with the PCF to determine the Alternative S-NSSAI.
 The event trigger in AMF for interacting with PCF is described in clause 6.1.2.5 of TS 23.503 [45]

-Question 4: The above requirements with respect to PCF function, are applicable in case of both non-roaming scenario and roaming LBO scenario?
-If yes, then does the V-PCF need mapping of V-PLMN S-NSSAI with H-PLMN S-NSSAI information for network slice replacement policy decision during roaming LBO scenario?
+Question 3: In case of roaming LBO scenario, does the V-PCF need the mapping of V-PLMN S-NSSAI with H-PLMN S-NSSAI information for network slice replacement policy decision during roaming LBO scenario?

 2 Actions